mgba-emu/gbatek/index.md

 ### Register 10h - DSi Only - Backlight Mirrors & Reset (R/W)

-  - Bit0   Reset (0=No, 1=Reboot) (same/similar as BPTWL reset feature?)
+  - Bit0   Reset (0=No, 1=Reboot DSi) (same/similar as BPTWL reset feature?)
   - Bit1   Unknown (R/W) (note: whatever it is, it isn't warmboot flag)
   - Bit2-3 Mirror of Register 0, bit2-3 (backlight enable bits) (R/W)
   - Bit4-7 Not used (always 0)
-  - (DSi in NDS Mode: seems to behave same as in DSi mode, except that, reset
+  - (This register works in NDS mode and DSi mode, though it's mainly intended
-  - defaults to warmboot, since BPTWL always has warmboot enabled in NDS mode)
+  - for NDS mode, eg. DS Download Play uses the Reset bit to return to DSi menu)
+  - (note: writing bit2 seems to affect BOTH bit1 and bit2 in register 0)

 On Old-DS, registers 4..7Fh are mirrors of 0..3.
 On DS-Lite, registers 5,6,7 are mirrors of 4, register 8..7Fh are mirrors of 0-7.